Mohamed-Akram-Hl/Lesko/README.md

 </h1>

-Lesko is a programming language designed to be similar to the algorithmic language.
+Lesko is a programming language designed to have a similar syntax to the pseudocode that we use to write algorthims.

 Lesko can be used to solve some basic problems.